alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 - launch the instance

 Cool, we're now ready to ssh into the server and install Docker.
 Here are the <link>blessed steps</link> to installing.

+- link to docker images available
+- recap of the process (creating the network, running the containers)
+- fetching the link from the cli, sneak of exec
+- link to common docker cli usage (?) or steps to learn more about it (?)
+- github integration

+- final step would be creating a new implementation

+  - implementing actual reading from the filesystem in a final section, pushing and watching the build succeed/lambda update!

+- in closing
+  - links for more info